Falmouth-Games-Academy/comp150-cpd/README.md

 Something less smooth was the Team Duo's tension this week.
 I noted something Doug said during the review: If someone isn't doing a task, someone else takes it.
 It's the Agile way.
 This introduces two improvements:

-- **Only one task per person on Trllo**: Makes it easier to notice stalling, and doubles as a clearer task list.
+- **Only one task per person on Trello**: Makes it easier to notice stalling, and doubles as a clearer task list.
 - **Return noncommunicated tasks to the backlog**: Makes it easier to resolve stalling.
 Tasks mustn't go over two work days without an update through stand-ups or Trello comment.

+## Week 9 (9th Apr 2018)
+Some focus points of this week:
+- PASS leader programme and taking up too much time on my weekend.
+I overestimated the energy I'd have and dealing with the lack of Asda shopping time etc.
+- Playtesting!
+This week I realised the importance of laytesting.
+- Over the holidays: getting people to update the Slack.
+A lot of the commits over the holidays were by me.
+I tried to keep everyone up-to-date but it felt largely ineffective.
+I need to reflect more deeply on this.